-The next type of lift is the chairlift, which belongs to the category cable car.
+- The next type of lift is the chairlift, which belongs to the category of the cable car.
 Here, two or more skiers sit on a bench and are carried up to the next station.

 A ride on the chairlift:

-- A specified number of skiers wait in a line, holding their ski poles in one hand.
+- A specified number of skiers wait in line, holding their ski poles in one hand.

-- The chairlift approaches from behind and in the right moment, the skiers sit down.
+- The chairlift approaches from behind and at the right moment, the skiers sit down.